Third-Party Licenses#

 and license, listed below.
 The full license text for every entry is shipped

-inside the wheel under pyramids/_licenses/<package>/ — ci/install-and-vendor-osgeo.py
+inside the wheel under pyramids/_licenses/<package>/.
+The mirror source

-time.
-Source-distribution (sdist) users build their own GDAL out-of-band, so the
+users build their own GDAL out-of-band, so the sdist does not bundle

-sdist does not bundle third-party binaries and the licenses below do not apply
+third-party binaries and the licenses below do not apply to it.

 If you redistribute a pyramids-gis platform wheel — directly or as a component